Zsalan/Project-4/README.md

 # Project-4

-## NRI Risk Analysis and Model Comparison
+NRI Risk Analysis and Model Comparison

 This Python Programming Assignment 4 is completed by Abdi Aden for CIVE 202 and is intended to be shared with the instructor.

-## Purpose
+# Purpose

-This project evaluates how natural disaster risk is defined using FEMA’s National Risk Index (NRI) and compares it to an independently developed hazard-based risk model.
+This project involves the analysis of real-world data related to natural disaster risk.
+The project involves the following:

+FEMA National Risk Index (NRI) - national disaster risk data

+ATSDR Social Vulnerability Index (SVI) - community vulnerability data

-The purpose of this project is:
+## The purpose of the project is:

-To evaluate the existing risk assessment methodology at FEMA To create a new risk model relying solely on physical risks To examine the impact of various definitions of risk on calculations To pinpoint any biases introduced through social vulnerability and resilience factors To prove the utility of Python in large-scale data analytics and engineering decisions
+To evaluate FEMA’s current risk assessment methodology To create a custom hazard-based risk model using physical variables only To compare FEMA risk scores with custom risk calculations To analyze how social vulnerability and resilience affect results To demonstrate the use of Python in engineering data analysis and decision-making

-## Project Overview

-Two states were analyzed at the census tract level using both:

-## FEMA’s NRI Risk Model
-A custom hazard-based model (earthquake + wildfire only)

-The comparison highlights how removing social variables changes:

-Risk rankings
-Spatial distribution of high-risk areas
-Interpretation of disaster vulnerability
+The project also shows the potential for Python to be used as an engineering tool instead of traditional tools such as Excel.

 Repository Contents

-This repository includes all required materials for Project #4:

-### README.md
-– Overview of the project and instructions to run the code
-### Python Code (.ipynb)
-– Jupyter Notebook used for full analysis and visualization
-### Scope of Work (SOW)
-– Detailed plan outlining variables, datasets, and analysis approach
-### Annotated Code Document (ACD)
-– Line-by-line explanation of the Python code
-### Gantt Chart
-– Timeline of project tasks and dependencies
-### Engineering Timesheet
-– Log of hours worked and task distribution
-### Written Report / Summary
-– Final report including methods, results, and discussion
-### Raw Data Files
-– NRI dataset and supporting files used for analysis How to Run the Code

-Make sure Python is installed with the following libraries:

-pip install pandas numpy matplotlib seaborn geopandas

-Open the notebook:

-Project4_CIVE-202_Abdi-Aden_Code.ipynb

-Run each section in order:

-1. Import Libraries
-pandas
-numpy
-matplotlib
-seaborn
-geopandas

-3. Load Data
-NRI dataset
-SVI dataset (if applicable)

-4. Data Cleaning
-Select relevant variables:
-Earthquake risk variables
-Wildfire risk variables
-FEMA risk score
-Handle missing values
-Ensure consistent merge keys (STCNTY)

-5. Data Processing
-Merge datasets
-Calculate hazard-based risk:
+This repository includes all the required materials for Project #4.
+The materials are as follows:

+README.md
+- A summary of the project and a guide on how to run the code

+Scope of Work (SOW)
+- A detailed outline of the project activities and requirements

+Annotated Code Document (ACD)
+- An explanation of the Python code written

+Technical Report
+- A comprehensive report comprising an introduction, methods, results, and discussion

+Gantt Chart
+- A project plan showing the project timeline and scheduling

+Engineering Timesheet
+- A log of the hours spent working and the activities completed

+Python Code (.ipynb)
+- A Jupyter Notebook that is used to produce the analysis and results

+Datasets (NRI, SVI, Shapefile)
+- Data required for the project

+## How to Run the Code

+Make sure you have Python installed with the following libraries:

+pip install pandas numpy matplotlib geopandas scikit-learn

+Open the file:

+Project-4_CIVE-102_AbdiAden.ipynb

+in Jupyter Notebook or VS Code

+# Run each section top to bottom:

+## Import Libraries
+Loads pandas, numpy, matplotlib, geopandas, scikit-learn

+Load Datasets
+Reads: Alaska NRI California NRI Alaska SVI California SVI Shapefile

+## Data Cleaning
+Selects variables: earthquake, wildfire, cold wave, SOVI, RESL Handles missing values using median replacement
+Fixes merge keys (STCNTY, TRACTFIPS)
+Removes duplicates

+Data Processing
+Merges datasets
+## Calculates hazard-based risk:

 Earthquake Risk = ERQK_AFREQ × ERQK_EXPB
 Wildfire Risk = WFIR_AFREQ × WFIR_EXPB
-Total Custom Risk = Earthquake + Wildfire

-7. Analysis
-Group data by county or tract
-Compute mean and summary statistics
-Normalize values for comparison
+Cold Wave Risk = CWAV_AFREQ × CWAV_EXPB

+Normalizes values and creates custom risk score

-9. Visualization
+# Data Visualization

 The code generates:

-Bar chart comparing:
+## Maps
-FEMA Risk vs Custom Risk
+- FEMA Risk vs Custom Risk (side-by-side)

+## Bar Charts
+- Top 10 highest risk counties
+- Top 10 lowest risk counties

-Tables showing:
+## Tables
-Mean risk values per state
+- Mean risk comparisons by county

-Optional maps (if GeoPandas used)
+After running the code the program will:

+Display all maps and charts
+Show comparisons between FEMA and custom risk
+Provide visual insight into how risk definitions change results

-Results
+## Results

-Key findings from the analysis include:

-Removing social variables significantly changes risk rankings Some areas classified as high risk by FEMA are not high risk in the hazard-only model FEMA’s model reflects broader vulnerability, not just physical hazard exposure Custom model isolates physical risk but ignores community impact Engineering Relevance
+Removing social variables significantly changes risk rankings Some areas ranked high by FEMA are not high in the hazard-only model FEMA’s model reflects both hazard and social vulnerability The custom model isolates physical hazard risk only Risk results vary depending on how risk is defined

+# Engineering Relevance

-This project is important for:
+## This project is important for:

-Disaster risk assessment
+- Disaster risk assessment
-Infrastructure planning
+- Infrastructure planning
-Emergency management
+- Emergency management
-Resource allocation decisions
+- Resource allocation
-Policy development

-It shows how model assumptions directly influence engineering decisions.
+- Public policy decisions

-## Project Timeline
+# Project Timeline

-The project followed a structured workflow:
+## The project followed a structured schedule including:

-Data review and understanding
+Data review
-Data cleaning and merging
+Cleaning and processing
 Risk model development
-Statistical analysis
 Visualization creation
 Report writing

-(See Gantt Chart for full schedule and dependencies)
+(Look at Gantt Chart for full breakdown)

-## Work Summary
+Work Summary

-Total Hours Worked: (update with your final number)
+Total Hours Worked: 36.8

-Tasks included:
+## Tasks included:

-Data preprocessing
+Data cleaning
 Model development
 Visualization
 Report writing
 Debugging and validation

-Final Deliverables
+## Final Deliverables

 Python Code (.ipynb)

 Annotated Code Document

 Scope of Work

 Gantt Chart

 Engineering Timesheet

-Written Report
+Technical Report
-Raw Data Files

 GitHub Repository
-GitHub Link Included

-The GitHub repository contains all required materials for submission and reproducibility.

 ## References

 FEMA National Risk Index (NRI)
 ATSDR Social Vulnerability Index (SVI)
+FEMA Risk Methodology Documentation
 CIVE 202 Course Materials
-FEMA Documentation on Risk Calculation